Moazzam Begg

 Begg says that he was abused by guards at Bagram, and saw two detainees beaten to death.
-Military coroners ruled that the two deaths were homicides, but US military spokesmen denied Begg's story at the time.
+Military coroners subsequently ruled that the two deaths were homicides, but US military spokesmen denied Begg's story at the time.
 Later, a 2005 military investigation into reports of abuse at Bagram concluded that both deaths were caused by abuse by American guards.

-Following a "long public outcry" in the UK over the detention of British nationals, in 2004, the UK government intervened on behalf of British citizens who were being detained at Guantanamo Bay.
+Following a "long public outcry" in the UK over the detention of British nationals, in 2004, the UK government intervened on behalf of the British citizens being detained at Guantanamo Bay.
 President George W. Bush had Begg released without charge on 25 January 2005, despite Pentagon, CIA, and FBI objections.
 Begg and other British citizens who had been detained at Guantanamo later sued the British government for complicity in their alleged abuse and torture while in US custody.
 In November 2010, the British Government announced an out-of-court financial settlement with 16 detainees, including Begg.

-After his release, Begg became a media commentator on issues pertaining to US, UK and international anti-terror measures.
+After his release, Begg became a media commentator on issues pertaining to the US, UK and international anti-terror measures.
 He toured as a speaker about Guantanamo and other detention facilities.
 Begg co-authored a book, and has written newspaper and magazine articles.
 He was interviewed in Taxi to the Dark Side (2007), a documentary about the death in custody of an Afghan detainee and the mistreatment of prisoners held by Americans in Afghanistan and elsewhere.

 In 2014, British police arrested Begg, alleging terrorist activities during the Syrian civil war.
 Charges were later withdrawn and he was released when the prosecution became aware that MI5 had known of, and consented to, his travel to Syria.

-Life prior to detention
+Life before detention

 Early life and education

 Moazzam Begg was born in Sparkhill in 1968, and grew up in Moseley, both suburbs of Birmingham.
 His father, Azmat Begg, was born in British India and lived in Pakistan before emigrating with his wife to Great Britain.
 Begg's mother died when he was six, and his father initially worked in Britain as a bank manager.
 Begg holds dual UK–Pakistani citizenship.

 Begg attended the Jewish King David School, Birmingham, from age 5 to 11, because his father thought it promoted good values.
 Begg later attended Moseley Secondary School.
 During secondary school, he became a member of the Lynx gang, a Birmingham street gang.
 The group was mostly Pakistani, but also included Algerian, Asian, Afro-Caribbean and Irish youths.
-The group was founded in the early 1970's to fight attacks by far right anti-immigrant groups.
+The group was founded in the early 1970s to fight attacks by far right anti-immigrant groups.
 He said "we did things that no good Muslim should," but stated he rarely did anything violent.
 He once appeared in court for taking part in a fight with skinheads.

 Begg attended Solihull College, and later the University of Wolverhampton, where he studied Law for two years, which he did not enjoy and did not complete his degree.